Tips for Handling Invisible Disabilities in the Workplace

-It’s also important to note that a request for accommodation doesn’t have to be in writing or include the terms “reasonable accommodation,” “Americans with Disabilities Act,” or even “disability,” in order to be a valid request under the law.
+It’s also important to note that a request for accommodation doesn’t have to be in writing or include specific terms like “reasonable accommodation,” “Americans with Disabilities Act,” or even “disability,” in order to be a valid request under the law.

-- All parties need to keep the discussion performance-based, but never assume a disability in the workplace will cause substandard performance.
+- Discussions about disabilities in the workplace should focus on performance, but never assume that a disability in the workplace will cause substandard performance.

-Often, the accommodation is as simple as an ergonomic chair, adaptive phone equipment to assist with hearing, reassignment of a non-essential task, or a minor scheduling adjustment.
-If you’re having trouble finding an effective and reasonable solution for your employee’s invisible disability, the Department of Labor’s Job Accommodation Network can help.
+If you do need to accommodate an employee, often this can be as simple as providing them with an ergonomic chair or adaptive phone equipment to assist with hearing.
+Sometimes it can require reassignment of a non-essential task, or even a minor scheduling adjustment to allow for regular medical appointments.
+If you’re having trouble finding an effective and reasonable solution for your employee’s invisible disability, the Job Accommodation Network can help.

 Unfortunately, disability discrimination charges are increasing at both federal and state levels.
 And even though HR personnel are continually educated on the ADA, not all employers are in tune with applicable laws and regulations.